-Dual IHC analysis can be applied to a variety of IHC applications.
+Dual Immunohistochemistry (IHC) analysis can be applied to a variety of IHC applications.
 It allows for the identification of two different cell populations or co-localisation of two antigens to one cell on a single tissue section.

 A. IHC stained whole tissue section (left) and classifier overlay (tumor – orange; stroma – blue; white space – white) B. IHC stained tissue section (left) and cell detection of beta-Catenin (brown) and Cyclin D1 (teal) within the viable tumor ROI.
 Histology performed by Propath UK.